gar4it/Repo1/README.md

 # Repo1
-This is for GIT demo
+This is for GIT demo for the batch in BDC6